Klubenn/Qlearn/README.md

 WWWWWWWWWWWW              W         W - wall
 ```

-One of the aims of the project was to train the snake so that it would reach the length of 10 and more cells, that is why in the evaluation graph the % of small snakes is listed.
+One of the aims of the project was to train the snake to reach a length of 10 or more cells, which is why the evaluation graph lists the percentage of small snakes.

-One of the possible bonuses for the project was to train such a model, that would work without additional training on any board size.
+One of the possible bonuses for the project was to train a model that would work without additional training on any board size.
 Such models can be trained with the `universal: true` parameter.
-The idea behind that approach is a different mapping of snake's view which removes any duplicated cell types that follow each other.
-So if the snake in one direction sees `OOOGOOW` the view would be squashed to `OGOW`.
-This approach allowes to use the same model for any board size, but results in slightly reduced maximum lengths of the snake.
+The idea behind this approach is a different mapping of the snake's view, which removes any duplicated cell types that follow each other.
+So if the snake in one direction sees `OOOGOOW`, the view would be squashed to `OGOW`.
+This approach allows the same model to be used for any board size but results in slightly reduced maximum lengths of the snake compared to the normal mode.

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request if you have any improvements or bug fixes.